danielTongu/VMware-ESXI/README.md

 ### ➕ Add a New View

-1. Create `Views/NewFeatureView.ps1`.
+1. Create `Views/YourFeatureView.ps1`.
-2. It must export a `Show-View -ParentPanel $panel` function.
+2. Export a `Show-YourFeatureView -ContentPanel $panel` function.
-3. Wire it into `Views/MainView.ps1` navigation.
+3. Wire it into `MainView.ps1` navigation buttons and `Load-ViewIntoPanel` command list.

 ---

 ## 🧪 Testing

-You can unit-test logic in `VMwareModels.psm1` using Pester:
+Unit-test logic in `VMwareModels.psm1` using Pester:

 ```powershell
 Invoke-Pester -Script .\Tests\VMwareModels.Tests.ps1
 ```

-For views, use a mock WinForms `Panel` object and test control creation/layout if needed.
+For views, mock the WinForms `Panel` and verify controls/layout in Pester.

 ---